ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/create.md

       --instances int32           The total number of instances of the cluster (one primary and n-1 secondaries).
 Minimum of 3 for business edition (default 1)
       --lan-id string             The numeric LAN ID with which you connect your cluster (required) -l, --location string           The physical location where the cluster will be created. (defaults to the location of the connected datacenter)
-      --maintenance-day string    Day for Maintenance.
-The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: Saturday (required)
+      --maintenance-day string    Day Of the Week for the MaintenanceWindows.
+The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur.
+Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Thursday")
-      --maintenance-time string   Time for the Maintenance.
-The MaintenanceWindow is a weekly 4 hour-long window, during which maintenance might occur. e.g.: 16:30:59 (required)
+      --maintenance-time string   Time for the MaintenanceWindows.
+The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: 16:30:59Defaults to a random day of the week, during the hours 10:00-16:00 (default "12:00:00")
   -n, --name string               The name of your cluster (required)
       --no-headers                When using text output, don't print headers -o, --output string             Desired output format [text|json] (default "text")